aquivere/taskit/README.md

 This application was built using Swift and SwiftUI.

 ## ⚙️ General Use
 This application provides a quick intro when first using it, and prompts users to input their name.
+The main page of the app is then personalised with their name.
 <br />

 https://user-images.githubusercontent.com/79503993/132985856-96ca81c9-de40-4c27-9b31-be0a640dd118.mp4